 Variation Swatches for WooCommerce – Create color/image options for WooCommerce product variations swatches.
 It is compatible with all WooCommerce themes and works seamlessly on desktop and mobile devices.

 Ultimate Store Kit Elementor Addons – If you’re using Elementor to build ecommerce pages, this is your all-in-one builder to customize product category, mini cart, thank you page, etc. with grid, carousel, & slider widgets by bdthemes.

 Where to find WooCommerce premium extensions

 That said, here are our suggestions which are available on Codecanyon and have Envato license standards.
 Buying from here, you can pay once, use and get updates for your lifetime:

 WooCommerce Dynamic Pricing & Discounts – Used for promotions, special offers, bulk pricing, tiered pricing, bundle pricing, flash sales, wholesale pricing, loyalty programs, behavioral pricing, location-based pricing, etc.

 WooCommerce Page Builder – Recommended for websites using WPBakery page builder.
 This plugin allows you to re-design your shop layouts in WPBakery backend and frontend interface.

 WooCommerce Advanced Shipping – Create your own shipping rates with your rules of cart-based, user-based, and product-based conditions.

-Setting up and running an ecommerce website is not an one-off procedure.
-It is a continual management, observation and optimization based on your target user behavior, distinctive products and your brand goals.
+Setting up and running an ecommerce website is not a one-off procedure.
+It is continual management, observation, and optimization based on your target user behavior, distinctive products, and brand goals.